 You can only message people who are following you.
 If you’d like to message this person, simply join our Recruiter Pro Plan.

-Do you really want to delete project The Everyday?
+Do you really want to delete project Fedrigoni 'See with new eyes'?

 I have a passion for handmade processes such as paper craft and silk screen printing.
 My interest in design and illustration originated from studying Fine Art; I grew a passion for Henri Matisse’s paper cut outs and printmaking work.
 Studying Graphic Arts at Bucks New University was fundamental in my progress in becoming a hard working professional.
 My work varies from illustrations, books, inspirational campaigns and installations.
 I have a great attention to detail and love to be challenged in my ability.